 - National Association of Hispanic Nurses (NAHN): Delaware Chapter

 - National Black Nurses Association (NBNA): Delaware Chapters

 - American College of Nurse-Midwives – Delaware Affiliate (Delaware ACNM)

-- Association of Women’s Health, Obstetrics and Neonatal Nurses – New York (AWHONN New York)
+- Association of Women’s Health, Obstetrics and Neonatal Nurses – Delaware (AWHONN Delaware)

 - Delaware Association of Nurse Anesthetists (DANA)

 - Delaware Association of Occupational Health Nurses (DAOHN)